Subscribe and Follow LoGro

 On a more substantive note, I am very pleased that the drug task force has built what appear to be solid cases against these alleged dealers.
 Josh H. is correct, though, in saying that the response needs to be more than just enforcement, which can temporarily address the supply side.
 Many in the county are working on or already providing responses that address the demand side.

-Jane Moline says:
+8. Jane Moline said:

 I have heard that the heroin users in town are/were afraid of “Rork” (Peterson).
 (More than one person told me he is violent and would kill someone.)
-Many were in debt to him for his supplying them with drugs--no doubt some of these addicts were “used” by Peterson.
+Many were in debt to him for his supplying them with drugs–no doubt some of these addicts were “used” by Peterson.
 I am glad they have taken him off the streets and I hope the bail is high enough to keep him in jail until he stands trial.
 Ditto for Franks.

-I hope our community can show compassion to help the families of addicts--these famiiles--parents and brothers and sisters need our support as they face this terrible burden where their love for their son or daughter is not enough, where they are unable to change the path their son or daughter has chosen, and where they must wait out every minute wondering if the next phone call will be that their child has died from a drug overdose.
+I hope our community can show compassion to help the families of addicts–these famiiles–parents and brothers and sisters need our support as they face this terrible burden where their love for their son or daughter is not enough, where they are unable to change the path their son or daughter has chosen, and where they must wait out every minute wondering if the next phone call will be that their child has died from a drug overdose.

-Gilly Wigley says:
+9. Gilly Wigley said:

 I believe Peterson’s nickname is spelled Roarke.